 Anna doesn’t want her kids to struggle with feeling Jewish enough, like she did

 Gang, summer is coming to an end!
-We need to embrace all of its delights as much as we can, including swimming and eating as much ice cream as possible, because that’s what summer’s about, right?
-I think we should also embrace the later Shabbat start times, and one of my favorite ways to do […]
+We need to embrace all of its delights as much as we can, including swimming and eating as much ice cream as possible, because that’s what summer’s about, right (but also yogurt chicken wings!)?
+I think we should also embrace the later Shabbat start times, and one of […]

 Chicken is a mainstay in most Jewish homes.
 We love our chicken stock (homemade or store-bought and doctored will do) for matzah ball soup.
 You’ll find chopped chicken livers at the holiday table because every family has those who love it among the haters.
 For Shabbat, a nice roasted chicken kicks off the weekend and the […]